josephscott/marmerine/README.md

 ### `gets`

-This is the same as the `get` command, but is not yet supported.
+This is the same as the `get` command, and is implemented as an alias to `get`.

 ### `gat`